Youssef-Rachad/ESC180_ESC190_notes/_topics/datastructures/ADT.md

 - Could this be implemented in a few different ways?
 Then it's likely an ADT.
 - Does it have very specific mechanisms like defining pointers to nodes in a specific fashion?
 Then it's likely a data structure.
 - Is this code?
 Then it's definitely a datastructure.

+## ArrayLists

+An array is a data structure which implements a list using a contiguous block of memory.
+A reference is held to the first element of the array and subsequent elements are accessed by offsetting this reference.
+Note that arrays are strictly non-resizable.

+### Complexity of operations
+An array lists implement all of the list's operations

+- `Insert(list, i, x)` is done in $\mathcal O(n)$ where $n$ is the number of elements.
+This is because we need to free the current block of memory and allocate another block which is large enough to insert the new element.
+- `Remove(list, i)`: is similarly done in $\mathcal O(n)$ except the new memory block is one element smaller instead.
+- `Get(list, i)`: is done in $\mathcal O(1)$ because the exact location in memory of the index can be calculated by offsetting the reference to the first element.